What Harry Potter Accidentally Got Right About Coffee Readings

 …because the cup always says something

-If you strip away the theatrics, Trelawney is doing something very real: looking for patterns.
+Real talk, if you strip away the theatrics, Trelawney is doing something very real: looking for patterns.

 Shapes, clusters, symbols that feel familiar before they make any actual, logical sense.

-And that’s exactly the foundation of Turkish coffee readings!
+And that’s exactly the foundation of Turkish coffee readings.

 It’s not about predicting something out of nowhere.
 It’s about noticing what’s already showing up, just in a different form.